 “I have seen the importance of advocacy and public policy to ensuring good governance in countries around the world.
 Building advocacy for effecting political change is exciting and relevant for our current context.”

 “I grew up in Ivory Coast, in a town where children did not have access to school.
 I became an advocate with RESULTS because I dream of a world without poverty.”
-Sinaly is a RESULTS REAL Change Fellow in Arkansas.
+Sinaly is a former RESULTS Fellow in Arkansas.

 “To speak out to your member of Congress is democracy at its finest.
 To do it on behalf of people in need is humanity at its finest.”
 Cynthia is co-leader for the RESULTS St. Louis global group, and has served as one of our Grassroots Board Members.